datree-wework-demo/include-media-redux/README.md

 }

-// `withMedia` registers the `resize` listeners on `window` and updates the redux store. export default withMedia(App);
+// `withMedia` registers the `resize` listeners on `window` and updates the redux store.
+// Needs to be nested within a `react-redux` `Provider`. export default withMedia(App);

 // Root.jsx
 import React from 'react';
 import { Provider } from 'react';
+import { createStore } from 'redux';
+import { media, reducer } from 'include-media-redux';
 import App from './App.jsx';
-import { createStore } from 'redux';
-import { reducer } from 'include-media-redux';
-import { media } from 'include-media-redux';

-// Configure your breakpoints
+// Configure your breakpoints.
+Should be the same breakpoints used for
-media({
+// the `include-media` Sass library. media({
   breakpoints: {
     sm: 300,